 There’s no “right way” to choose a nominee.
 Different principals choose in different ways.
 Some make a choice independently.
 Others consult with faculty, staff, or parents to make a selection.
 Others form a small committee to make a selection.
 Regardless of your process, your nomination must be submitted by Thursday, January 30, 2020.

 What if I nominate someone and the teacher can’t or doesn’t want to move forward with the selection process?

 That’s ok!
 Nominees may withdraw from the selection process at any time, no questions asked.
 For some teachers, simply being nominated by their principal is recognition enough.

 What prizes will the Frederick County Teacher of the Year receive?

 All FCPS TOY nominees receive special, personal recognition by the Superintendent and Board of Education.
-The Teacher of the Year receives a variety of prizes from the State and FCPS, including professional development opportunities throughout the year, a summer daytime cruise, recognition at a state-hosted banquet, and other prizes.
+The Teacher of the Year receives a variety of prizes from the State and FCPS, including professional development opportunities throughout the year, recognition at a state-hosted banquet, and other prizes.
 The Teacher of the Year’s home school also receives special recognition throughout the year.